Challenge / Goal

 - Installing 400-500 kWp PV panels to provide additional energy for the buildings;

 - Applying art solutions on the facades to increase the aesthetic appeal of the buildings (see linkede Use Case);

 - Setting up a smart home system (see linkede Use Case);

 In addition to improving energy efficiency and comfort, one of the main aims of the retrofitting activities is to encourage behavioral changes in the way residents consume energy and adapt to new technologies.
 After all, there are not a lot of changes that can be implemented without cooperation and willingness of the users.
-For boosting participation and interest in the project, several measures have been taken into use, including regular information meetings, technical consultations, study trips to similar construction sites and forum discussions (see more under citizen engagement solutions).
-Once the retrofitting activities have been completed, these awareness-raising actions of the citizen engagement strategy have been replaced by a social innovation model that focuses on how to motivate residents to use the installed smart devices and to save energy.
+For boosting participation and interest in the project, several measures have been taken into use, including regular information meetings, technical consultations, study trips to similar construction sites and forum discussions.
+The awareness-raising actions of the citizen engagement strategy are also complemented with a social innovation model that focuses on how to motivate residents to use the installed smart devices and to save energy.

 decrease energy loss from windows, doors, roofs, and walls

 improving air quality though an energy efficient ventilation system

 Want to learn more about the lessons learned, financial details and results?Log in

 Local SmartEnCity consortium, building companies and designers, KredEx financing institution